matthewzar/Public-Portfolio/README.md

 ## Creating Educational Content
 These are videos/demos/courses/eBooks I've made that teach programming, and other developer skills, at various levels.
 Some are free and available to all, others are listed commercially:
- - Code Commissions
+ - Code Commissions (my personal site)
 	- [Developer Skills Colleges Forget](https://codecommissions.com/p/developer-skills-colleges-forget) - an overview of 30+ skills I believe Universities don't cover enough.
  - SkillShare
  	- [Python Mini-Projects - a Maths Quiz Game](https://skl.sh/2vgU7Y7)
  	- [Python Essentials: Password Generator](https://skl.sh/2TDL5eL)
 	- [Python Essentials: Card Deck Class in 3 Steps](https://skl.sh/2OWSFjM)
- - [Quora Questions](https://www.quora.com/profile/Matthew-Funcke/) - not technically a course, but somewhere that I can practice answering both technical and non-technical questions - hopefully offering insight to other developers.
+ - [Quora Questions](https://www.quora.com/profile/Matthew-Funcke/) - not technically a course, but somewhere that I can practice answering both technical and non-technical questions (while also, hopefully, offering insight to other developers).
- - Udemy
- - Safari Books Online
- - Lynda
  - Smashwords
 	- [Sudoku Sage: 366 Apprentice Puzzles](https://www.smashwords.com/books/view/428322) - a programmatically generated book of Sudoku puzzles.
+ - Udemy, Safari Books Online, and Lynda are all sites I plan to publish larger projects to in the future (such as amalgamations of related SkillShare mini-courses).

 The size and availability of these vary drastically depending on the style and source material being covered.
+Therefore, associated updates here may be far apart.

 #### Lesson Source Code
-For any eductional material that provides readers with source code, you'll be able to find the matching content in one of our [Code Commissions Repos](https://github.com/CodeCommissions/).
+For most educational material listed above you'll be able to find associated source code (where appropriate) in one of our [Code Commissions repos](https://github.com/CodeCommissions/).

 ## Team Projects (NDA-covered IP)
 These are works done with a full-time production team.
 Generally, they are protected IP and will therefore only contain publicly-available screenshots and descriptions.